samwerner/PoolSim/README.md

 Depending on the location, you may need `sudo` for `make install`.
 Everything can be uninstalled using `make uninstall`.

+NOTE: if you get an 'error whild loading shared libraries', try to run `ldconfig /path/to/install/lib` after installing.

 ## Running the simulator